Olivine-Labs/xBB/README.markdown

 6. Start the mongo server
 7. Run mongo client, fire up the application or create the application database in your mongodb instance, then create the mongodb user with credentials specified in app/config/Database.config.php

+## TODO

+* Get coffeescript to compile all scripts together and minify it